 That isn’t quite going to cut it for Riot Games’ biggest frontlines IP, especially since the arrival of Windows 11 to the forefront of the gaming world.
 Newer iterations of Microsoft Windows come out on a scheduled basis, so it’s definitely worth looking into those.

-However, if you’re still stuck with Windows 7 or lower, playing League of Legends optimally is only going to get increasingly harder from here on out.
-Windows 11 launched in late October last year and has since been encouraged to slap on most modern-day PCs now.
+However, if you’re still stuck with Windows 7 or lower, playing League of Legends optimally will only get increasingly harder from here on out.
+Windows 11 launched in late October last year and has since been encouraged to slap on most modern-day PCs.

 The latter will continue to receive constant support from the side of the developers until October 2025, so we’re sorted for now.